Rubber-Duck-Productions/Stormhacks_2025/README.md

 - Use the Summaries dropdown to insert a saved summary back into the input box.
 - Toggle TTS (Voice On / Voice Off) to enable/disable spoken assistant replies.
 When enabled, assistant replies attempt to be played via the backend ElevenLabs TTS; fallback to browser TTS if the server is not configured.

-## Previewing a voice (suggested)

-A small preview button can be added to the UI to call `/api/tts` with quick sample text.
-If you want that, open an issue or I can add it for you.

 ## Troubleshooting